mathspp/mathspp/pages/02.blog/04.pydonts/boost-your-productivity-with-the-repl/item.en.md

 # Introduction

-The REPL is a tool
+The REPL is an amazing tool that every Python programmer should really know and appreciate!
+Not only that, but you stand to gain a lot if you get used to using it and if you learn to make the most out of it 😉

 In this Pydon't, you will: